dgaydukov/cert-aws/sa/files/sa.md

 Healthchecks are already built into endpoints, so you don't need to explicitly define them.

 ###### FSx
 FSx - file system for windows and lustre.
 File system is accessible from inside aws.
-If you want to access it from on-premises you have to use direct connect or VPN.
+If you want to access it from on-premises you have to use DX/VPN.
 Lustre - distributed file system for cluster computing (portmanteau word derived from Linux and cluster).
 Generally FSx is cheaper than EFS (cause EFS provides 100% durability with multi-AZ deployment).
 FSx Lustre on average more faster then EFS
 FSx for Windows - fully managed, highly reliable, and scalable file storage using SMB protocol.
 File Share - specific folder inside file system.